OpShin/opshin/ARCHITECTURE.md

 ## Execution

 Every evaluated part of the python expression tree results in a tuple of
+- state flag (0 = continue, 1 = computation stopped normally, 2 = error occurred)
 - statemonad
 - return value
 - exception state

+Functions are always passed the statemonad as first argument.
+In a return value, the state flag is only relevant if set to 2.

 ## Memory